 Just as it takes several parts to form a harmony, there are quite a few pieces that make our Board so wonderful.
 As a part of our Director Snapshot series, each Board Member is invited to select a cause which speaks to them for us to focus on.
 We then work together to ensure that our contribution is impactful and amplify their message.

 Ross has selected Church out Serving, a faith-based care network representing several local churches and congregations whose focus is to “love our neighbours.”
-They do so by serving in practical ways, drawing together people who are committed to making a difference in our community.
+They do so by serving in practical ways and drawing the community together.
 Ross has been helping them over the past year with the construction of Riversyde 83, a new community hub.
-Throughout the pandemic, Ross also assisted with their food distribution program, providing and delivering food baskets to 200 families weekly.
+Throughout the pandemic, Ross also assisted with their food distribution program, delivering food baskets to 200 families weekly.

-In conversation with the organizers at Church Out Serving and Riversyde 83, it was decided that the best way to support their efforts would be to purchase a commercial microwave and contribute funds to obtain a new set of pots and pans.
+Nova Mutual worked with the organizers at Church Out Serving/Riversyde 83 to determine how to best support their efforts.
+It was decided that Nova would purchase a commercial microwave and contribute funds for a new set of pots and pans.
 In the words of Eric Havercamp, Board Chair of Church out Serving, “(we) so appreciate your generosity and confidence in the work we are doing in our community.
 We are just so very encouraged by people and businesses who intentionally decide to support us.”

-Written by blog contributor, Jessica Lymburner, Director of Strategic Partnerships @novamutual
+Written by Jessica Lymburner, Director of Strategic Partnerships